MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-set-up-workflow-users.md

 ms.date: 05/31/2023
 ms.author: bholtorf
 ---
-# Set Up a Sequence of Workflow Users
+# <a name="set-up-a-sequence-of-workflow-users" />Set Up a Sequence of Workflow Users

 Before you can create approval workflows, you must set up the users who will submit requests and their approvers.
 For example, you can specify who will receive a notification to act on a workflow step.
 You set up approval workflow participants on the **Approval User Setup** page.
 Learn more at [Set Up Approval Users](across-how-to-set-up-approval-users.md).